studam/Covid-19-fake-news/README.md

 * spaCy is a high-performance NLP library for production use.
 * scikit-learn: helpful package for data analysis and machine learning.
 * matplotlib.pyplot: a typical package for data visualisation in Python.
-* Pandas is a Python data analysis and manipulation tool that is widespread, flexible, and simple to use
+* Pandas is a Python data analysis and manipulation tool that is widespread, flexible, and simple to use.

+# Data
+The dataset consist of two csv file, Fake and true news.

+Fake news dataset
+![fake_news_dataset] (image/fake_news.png)

+Real news dataset
+![true_news_dataset] (image/true_news.png)

+# Exploratory Data Analysis (EDA)